• Menu

 Apart from the size 3-6 months, this Crochet Diaper Cover is also available in the sizes: Newborn, 1-3 months, 6-12 months and 12-18 months.

-In all my tutorials, I remind you that you can knit the garment without any problem following the instructions in this post.
+In all my tutorials, I remind you that you can crochet the garment without any problem following the instructions in this post.
 Still, the PDF pattern will give you some extra advantages and make your task much more comfortable.

 The PDF pattern gives you some extra advantages that will make crocheting much easier